mariel-rs/mariel-rs.github.io/content/blogs/16092022_learningpath.md

 ### Docker

 Oh yes, containers.
 This is such a needed one.
 I played with containers briefly on the [CReDo](https://digitaltwinhub.co.uk/credo/) project.
-We used Podman there and it was quite easy to use, but I want to really understand how to build a container from scratch (not just to take someone else's script).
+We used Podman and it was quite easy to use, but I want to really understand how to build a container from scratch (not just to take someone else's script).
 Since this is a topic that I will touch base on in a while, I haven't really looked for appropriate resources to learn Docker.
-As soon as a I progress on my learning path, I'll get onto it.
+As soon as I progress on my learning path, I'll get onto it.

 ### Data Structures and Algorithms